Make Money Selling Beats Online

 Even I started at the bottom, and I met some of the greatest people I know through Kanye To The.
 Forums haven’t died out just because social media has taken over the internet: Kanye To The is active and full of artists posting every day.

 Alright, let’s talk about BeatStars.
-This website is another marketplace that focuses on servicing producers.
+This beat store is another marketplace that focuses on servicing producers.
 According to BeatStars themselves, the tracks uploaded here get 50,000 daily plays.

 That’s nothing to turn your nose up at, especially when you’re just starting out and wanting to sell your beats.

-It’s a website that is explicitly designed to sell your beats.
+It’s a website that is explicitly designed for artists to buy your beats.
 If you’re looking to get a foot in the marketplace, you might want to consider setting up an account here.
 It’s an up-and-coming Soundcloud, specifically for independent artists and producers.

 The only downside is that not a lot of people really know about BeatStars.
 That doesn’t mean that it’s not something you should keep an eye on.